Warren1001/MrLlamaSCStreamInfo/ProjectD2ErrorsAndFixes.md

 ## Context: Hovering over item or skill descriptions.

 - You have a non-English Diablo II installation.
 Must be English Diablo II.
-Or your game is corrupted, re-install.
+- If English Diablo II, re-install.

 ## Context: Killed Ventar the Unholy in Baal's fourth wave.